EQWorks/python-curriculum/01-immediate-applications-2.md

 '09'
 ```

 Recall the example of modulo operation on finding the hour.
-Let us put that together with the newly acquired tool of `str.zfill()` method and string concatenation to present the result time in a more friendly manner:
+Let us put that together with the newly acquired tool of `str.zfill()` method and string concatenation to present the result time in a friendlier manner:

 ```python
 >>> str((16 + 12345) % 24).zfill(2) + ':00'